imscuevas/slatency/docs/entities_and_value_added_objects.md

 A `Test` represents a scenario for sending a specific request multiple times and collecting its responses.

 - **Attributes:**
+    - `test_id`: A unique identifier for the test.
     - `request`: The `Request` object to be sent.
+    - `expected_responses`: The number of times the request should be sent.
     - `responses`: A list of `Response` objects.

 ## Value-Added Objects